progress4apple/progress.rocks/_drafts/howto-1-3-5-rule-with-apple-reminders.md

 Of course the answer to these questions change over time.
 So you should revise your tasks regularly.

+### Leverage the builtin "Scheduled" list

 After you‘ve flagged your todos with priorities it's time to decide when you're going to work on these tasks.
 For this, simply set a date and time for the reminder.
 Remember to set only 1 big, 3 medium and 5 small tasks for any given day.

 Once you accomplished this, open the „Scheduled“ list of Apple Reminders and you‘ll see the 1-3-5 rule at it‘s finest!

 ![](/images/Progress-for-Apple-Reminders-Scheduled-List.jpg)

-To sum up: We **use priorities together with the ability to set a date and time for the reminder** to end up with a **daily plan in the „Scheduled“ list of Apple Reminders**.
+To sum up: We **use priorities together with the ability to set a date and time for any reminder** to end up with a **daily plan in the „Scheduled“ list of Apple Reminders**.

 Further reading: [A Better To-Do List: The 1-3-5 Rule](https://www.themuse.com/advice/a-better-todo-list-the-135-rule).